national-data-platform/ndp/README.md

 ```

 Note that will need some .env so please contact the NDP Admins.
-Note: CKAN2 uses its own .env2 file which should be placed into [ckan-docker](/ckan-docker).
+Note: CKAN2 uses its own .env_ckan2 file which should be placed into [root of this repo](/).

 The development docker-compose file is docker-compose.dev.yaml.